typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 ### Syncing in Realtime

-Depending on you organize your database, you may come across a situation where deleting one row causes a cascade of deletes in another table.
+Depending on how you organize your database, you may come across a situation where deleting one row causes a cascade of deletes in another table.
 To sync these changes, you can use triggers.
 In Typesense, bulk deletes can be performed by querying a shared field.
 In the below example, when a user is deleted, Typesense will delete all corresponding entries.

 #### Bulk Delete by a Shared Field